faucetsdn/udmi/docs/specs/site_model.md

 * `site_name`: The semantic name of the site, which is used for various bits of validation and reporting.
 * `registry_id`: The Cloud IoT Core _registry_ id for this site.
+* `reflect_region`: The cloud region used by the UDMS-REFLECT registry for UDMI tool access.

 ## `devices/`